Formal-Systems-Laboratory/fsl.cs.illinois.edu/teaching/2024/cs422/index.md

   - [K User Manual](https://kframework.org/docs/user_manual/)

 ---
+<b><em><span style="color:red">HW2 (due date: Tuesday, Oct 8th, AoE)</span></em></b>

+Do the exercises in the K Tutorial.
+They are spread through the lessons in Section 1, as well as in Section 2.1 (the other lessons are not finished yet).
+Create a github repo, possibly as a clone of the K tutorial, and add the exercises there in the appropriate folders using any naming convention you prefer.
+When done, give me access to view your repo and send me an email to confirm that I have access.
+My github ID is `grosu`.

+---

 - ***PL Tutorial*** (coming soon -- links below may be broken)
   - [PL Tutorial, Part 1: Defining LAMBDA](https://kframework.org/k-distribution/pl-tutorial/) (see the provided video and textual documentation); Click [here](https://github.com/kframework/k/tree/master/k-distribution/pl-tutorial/1_k/1_lambda) to see the code on GitHub.